 Elna Cain is a freelancer with two young kids.
 She started out with a mommy blog and found her way into writing about freelancing and marketing.
 Cain freelances as a writer and makes money from several of her own blogs.
-Cain is one of the leading experts on freelancing and online marketing, but she is approachable and honest about her personal experience, becoming a successful writer.
+Cain is one of the leading experts on freelancing and online marketing, but she is approachable and honest about her personal experience of waht it takes to become a successful writer.

-I like Cain’s teaching style because she makes things clear and straightforward.
-She gives you actionable ideas you can start implementing immediately.
+I like Cain’s teaching style because she gives you actionable ideas you can start implementing immediately.
 She has several courses and free resources you should check out if you want to be successful as a freelance writer.

 5. Jordan Roper

 Jordan Roper was the first freelance writing guru I found when I decided I wanted to start an online business.
 Roper was able to begin making $5000 per month within 3 months of starting her freelance career.
 She didn’t have a college degree, but she was motivated since she and her husband had just been laid off from their jobs.

 Roper started writing in the tech niche.
 After a year she pivoted to writing about writing and starting your own business, for her own site, and now she does that full time while traveling.
 If you are looking for a good jump-start, check out Fuck Yeah Blogging Course and her Cold Email Marketing Course.

 6. Bob Proctor

 Legendary Bob Proctor has teamed up with Sandy Gallagher to offer a wide array of resources to help you shift paradigms and become who you really deserve to be.
 They have lots of tips on getting small daily habits to stick so you can finally get out of your way and excel as a business owner.

 If you’ve read Think and Grow Rich by Napoleon Hill, you can get the updated version of these ideas through many different tools that they offer.
 Check out the Proctor Gallagher Institute to get unstuck for good.
 Join the streaming program to get weekly inspiration.